safwannuddin/Air_lens/README.md

 ✅ **Cultural Intelligence**: Deep understanding of Indian festivals and languages
 ✅ **Immediate Impact**: Ready-to-use tool for 63+ million small businesses
 ✅ **Scalable Architecture**: Built for growth and extensibility
+✅ **Focused Implementation**: Pure MCP server without unnecessary frontend complexity

 **This is more than just code - it's a bridge between AI technology and cultural celebration, empowering small businesses to connect with their communities in authentic, meaningful ways.** 🚀

+> **Note**: This project focuses exclusively on the MCP server implementation.
+No frontend is needed - the power lies in extending AI assistants with specialized cultural and business intelligence.

 ---